Assistance programs San Diego County

 If you need help finding a job, programs to increase your income, or other aid contact the Chicano Federation of San Diego County, Inc. Among the services offered include case management, crisis intervention, career development, youth and senior programs and job development for unemployed and low-income individuals.
 In addition, the non-profit agency provides childcare services and leadership training program.
 Develops/manages affordable housing apartments for those facing eviction.
 (619) 285-5600.

 If you need help finding a job or increasing your income, also contact SER/Jobs for Progress.
 Phone: (760) 754-6500.
 The agency offers job counseling, referral, and placement for youth and adults.
 An on site learning center also provides computer applications training.
 First time home buyers program is also administered.
+Or find a list of other suggestions for making money.

 Family Health Centers of San Diego County, Inc., contact (619) 515-2300, helps medically under served persons by offering health care on a sliding scale basis.
 The clinic provides comprehensive primary healthcare, including dental, medical, optometry, medications, mental health, health education and training, and other ancillary services.
+They offer help to immigrants, Spanish speakers, and anyone in need.

 Another option for health care is Imperial Beach Health Center.
 This facility offers primary medical and health care services for low income individuals and those persons without health insurance.
 Fees for the health care are based on income and family size.
 (619) 429-3733.